elasekness/RNASeq_workshop/Day2.md

 <br>

-Index the coding sequence file. `Salmon is considered a 'quasi-mapping' approach because it estimates the number of reads mapping to a transcript without performing a base-to-base alignment.
+Index the coding sequence file. `Salmon` uses 'quasi-mapping' approach because it estimates the number of reads mapping to a transcript without performing a base-to-base alignment.
 By making use of two data structures - a suffix table and a hash array - which comprise the index, and by accounting for sample specific biases,`Salmon` is faster and more accurate than other approaches.
 For more information, please look at this [hbctraining tutorial](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/08_salmon.html) and the original [Rapmap](https://pubmed.ncbi.nlm.nih.gov/27307617/) paper that describes the approach.

 	salmon index -t pa14_cds.fna -i salmon_index